VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 ## Player Paddle

-Delete the previous *Paddle.actor* file and replace it with a new one called *PlayerPaddle.actor* under *assets/Actors/Paddle/PlayerPaddle/*.
+Delete the previous _Paddle.actor_ file and replace it with a new one called _PlayerPaddle.actor_ under _assets/Actor/Paddle/PlayerPaddle/_.
 Then, attach and configure a [Sprite](/documentation/api/class-sprite/) as we already did before.

 Now, add a [Mutator](/documentation/api/class-mutator/) to it and name its [mutation class](/documentation/language/custom-features/#mutation-classes) as `PlayerPaddle`: